Vicky-4768/Simple_Number_Game/Readme.md

 # SImple Number Game
 ## Description
-Simple number game proj using python fro practice docker containers.
+Simple number game proj using python for practice docker containers.

 ## Prerequisites
 Make sure you have the following installed: